tomsilver/toms-geoms-2d/README.md

 ![workflow](https://github.com/tomsilver/toms-geoms-2d/actions/workflows/ci.yml/badge.svg)

+⚠️ This code has been moved: https://github.com/Princeton-Robot-Planning-and-Learning/prpl-mono ⚠️

 Some 2D geometry utilities.
 If you are considering using this library or another library, use the other one.

 Derived from [predicators](https://github.com/Learning-and-Intelligent-Systems/predicators).